Travel guide

 • 20 GB or more: a long three-week road trip through all three countries, with constant navigation and some video.

-The great advantage of the regional pack is that you can top up data from the app without changing your card if you run out in the middle of your trip.
+The big advantage of the regional pack is that you can recharge data from the app without changing cards if you run out midway through your trip.
 You don't depend on finding a phone store in a foreign country.

 How to activate it before leaving Spain

-Prepare your eSIM at home, with your Wi-Fi, a few days before you fly.
-Installation takes about 1 minute, and you only need to scan a QR code that you receive by email upon purchase.
+Prepare your eSIM at home, using your Wi-Fi, a few days before you fly.
+Installation takes about 1 minute, and you only need to scan a QR code that you receive by email when you purchase.
 This way, you land at your destination airport with data ready as soon as you turn on your phone.

-1. Buy the North America eSIM and receive the QR instantly in your email.
+1. Purchase the North America eSIM and receive the QR instantly in your email.

 2. At home with Wi-Fi, go to Settings and add the eSIM by scanning the code.

-3. Keep your Spanish SIM as the primary line for calls and deactivate its data roaming.
+3. Keep your Spanish SIM as your primary line for calls and disable its data roaming.

 4. Activate eSIM data usage when you land at your first destination.

-First, check that your phone supports eSIM; most recent models do.
+First, check that your phone supports eSIMs; most recent models do.
 The eSIM connects automatically to the network of the country you are in, without you having to manually select an operator.

-• Leaving your Spanish SIM's data roaming activated: a roaming charge can slip through even if you use the eSIM.
+• Leaving data roaming on for your Spanish SIM: a roaming charge might slip through even if you're using the eSIM.

-• Buying an eSIM only for the USA when the trip includes Canada or Mexico: you'll lose data when you cross the border.
+• Buying a USA-only eSIM when your trip includes Canada or Mexico: you'll lose data when crossing borders.

 • Waiting to activate the eSIM at the airport without Wi-Fi: install it at home beforehand.

-• Underestimating rural stretches: download offline maps for road trips.
+• Underestimating rural areas: download offline maps for road trips.

-• Not checking your passport and visa (ESTA for the USA, eTA for Canada): without these, you can't enter, and without entering, no eSIM is valid.
+• Not checking your passport and visa (ESTA for the US, eTA for Canada): without these, you can't enter, and without entering, no eSIM will do any good.

-With these points covered, your trip through the three countries will be smooth, and connectivity will no longer be a concern.
+With these points covered, your trip through the three countries will run smoothly, and connectivity will no longer be a concern.

 Frequently asked questions